FibGro/Creating-AI-with-LLM/README.md

 # Creating-AI-with-LLM

-Establish a Question-Answer System using the Large Language Model (LLM) using the database Tripadvisor Hotel Review
+Establish a Question-Answer System using the Large Language Model (LLM).

 # Objective